IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 ```

 Here we are passing two arguments: `--action` and `--config`.
 The former is to
-specify the action of interest, and the latter is to supply additional options.
+specify the action of interest, and the latter is to supply additional
+configuration parameters, such as the location of the training data and the
+values of the model’s hyperparameters.
+Keeping all parameters in a separate
+file, as opposed to hard-coding them, makes the code reusable, and passing them
-Collecting everything in a single configuration file scales much better than
+all at once as a single file scales much better than passing each parameter as a
-passing each option as a separate argument.
+separate argument.

 The `task` module is conceptually as follows (see the repository for the exact
 implementation):